Lupita Tovar: Personal life

 Tovar went by the nickname Lupita from the time she was a child.

 During the filming of Santa in Mexico, producer Paul Kohner had to return to Europe because his father was sick.
 It was this separation, and another the next year when Kohner was producing a film for Universal in Europe, that made Tovar realize she loved Kohner.
-Kohner proposed on the phone—he had previously tried to give her a ring.
-Tovar went to Czechoslovakia to meet him.
+Kohner proposed by telephone, and Tovar went to Czechoslovakia to meet him.
 They were married in Czechoslovakia on October 30, 1932, by a rabbi in a ceremony at Kohner's parents' home.

-In 1936, the couple had a daughter, Susan Kohner.
-She became a film and television actress.
+In 1936 the couple had a daughter, Susan Kohner, who became a film and television actress.
 In 1939, they had a son, Paul Julius "Pancho" Kohner Jr., who became a director and producer.
 Their grandsons, Chris and Paul Weitz, are successful film directors.

 Tovar owned a bassinette that she loaned to friends in New York who had children after her: including Julie Baumgold, a writer and her husband Edward Kosner, publisher of New York; Elizabeth Sobieski, a novelist; Judy Licht, a TV newswoman, and her husband Jerry Della Femina, an advertising executive.